 Things that either imitate or have a physical or psychological connection to sources of disgust, yet cannot cause us harm, often make us feel disgusted too.
 This was first demonstrated in a series of classic experiments by the psychologist Paul Rozin in the 1980s.
 Among other things, people in these studies were much less likely to want to eat fudge shaped as dog faeces rather than discs, or the soup from a brand new bedpan rather than a bowl.

 The same yuck factor is a problem for sustainable consumption.
-When we are presented with choices it prompts us to choose the packaged and sterilised safe-looking option – the symmetrical and unblemished apple over its ugly sister.
+When we are presented with choices it prompts us to choose the packaged and sterilised safe-looking option.
+For example, we choose the symmetrical and unblemished apple over its ugly sister.
 This results in us increasing waste rather than minimising it.

 Our disgust response is either exploited – for example in the advertising of cleaning products – to make us feel like we need to consume more.
 Or it acts as an irrational barrier to sustainable solutions that are rationally OK, but automatically trigger a primitive and overly sensitive emotion system.